Mfaizl/jsongrapher-pyasd/README.md

-# JSONGrapherRC
+# JSONGrapherRC (JSONGrapher Record Creator)
-A python package for creating JSONGrapher Records
+A python package for creating JSONGrapher files which can then be plotted.

 To use JSONGrapherRC, first install it using pip:
 <pre>